-15Figure 4A-15.
+Figure 4A-15.
 Barrel Component Drawing

-The barrels are lined with XALOY with cast aluminum finned heaters with high efficiency cooling blowers with soft start controls.
-Clamping bolts maintain intimate thermal contact through the heat and cool cycles with sheet metal shrouding to force air between the cooling fins.
+The barrels are lined with Xaloy with cast aluminum finned heaters with high efficiency cooling blowers with soft start controls.
+Clamping bolts maintain intimate thermal contact through the heating and cooling cycles with sheet metal shrouding to force air between the cooling fins.

 Heating and Cooling

-Each heater unit has a 10 mm diameter thermocouple holes for control and monitoring of the zone temperature.
-Both the heating and cooling cycle for each zone is automatically controlled by the temperature controller.
+Each heater unit has 10 mm diameter thermocouple holes to control and monitor the zone temperature.
+Both the heating and cooling cycles for each zone are automatically controlled by the temperature controller.

-At very low screw speeds, the heat generation inside the extruder is not sufficient to maintain the set temperatures even though all barrel zones need heating.
+At very low screw speeds, the heat generation inside the Extruder is not sufficient to maintain the set temperatures, even though all barrel zones need heating.
 At high screw speeds, the Extruder generates excessive heat and the barrel zones (except the first one two zones) overheat if they are not cooled.

 A bolted heater shroud encloses the heater and provides the air path through the heater surface with the cooling blower.
 The shroud is made of steel and can be removed to access the heaters.